Estimated reading time: 9 minutes

-How is it like to study abroad in Seoul during the covid-19 pandemic?
+How is it like to study abroad in Seoul?

-Julia is one of our students that is studying abroad in Seoul during the COVID-19 pandemic.
+Julia is one of our students who is studying abroad in Seoul during the COVID-19 pandemic.
 She studies Social Sciences back home in Germany and is doing her second semester abroad with us.
 She decided to do a semester abroad in Seoul in February, even though things were already getting more serious regarding the pandemic.
-During her stay in South Korea she saw the pandemic develop in Seoul, but despite the difficult situation Julia chose not to go back home to Germany.
+During her stay in South Korea, she saw the pandemic develop in Seoul, but despite the difficult situation, Julia chose not to go back home to Germany.

 What made you choose to go to Seoul during the COVID-19 pandemic?

 For my studies back home it’s mandatory to make a semester abroad.
 Back in February, there wasn’t any panic around COVID-19 in Germany yet.
 I was aware of the fact that it was happening in the world and that it was getting serious in Korea.
 But I decided to go anyway because Hankuk University didn’t tell us not to come and so didn’t Asia Exchange.
 I figured, if it was really dangerous to go, they would’ve told us.
 When I arrived in Seoul the orientation got canceled and we were free for the first two weeks.
 We decided to travel around as much as we could because we weren’t sure if we would have to go back to our home countries.
 After those two weeks, the university told us we could start the semester online and so we did.
 I knew if things would get really bad, I would always be able to go back home.

 What made you decide to stay in Seoul for a second semester?

 I enjoy the way of teaching even though the classes were online.
 Also, the situation was worse in Germany compared to South Korea.
 I felt safe staying here and I had no feeling of panic to go back home.

 How was it for you to see the pandemic develop from Seoul?